What can fans expect at the Qatar World Cup?

 What about the deaths of migrant workers?

-On Tuesday, Amnesty International said England players, staff and fans should use their positions to highlight human rights concerns.
+Amnesty International had said England players, staff and fans should use their positions to highlight human right conncerns.

 The organisation released a 48-page report claiming migrant workers are being exploited as they help to build stadiums and infrastructure - an assertion that Qatar's government has rejected.